shahriarHasan09/PlatoonSAFE/README.md

 10.
         opp_run -m -u Qtenv -c RTM-SB-SVR -n .:../veins:../../src/veins --image-path=../../images -l ../../src/veins RTMModule.ini

 Please note that running the simulation in GUI has been instructed above.
 However, in order to run large scale parallel simulations, you will need to run the simulations in *Cmdenv* mode.
-Please refer to OMNeT++ manual[^6] to learn how to run simulations using `Cmdenv`.
+Please refer to [OMNeT++ manual](https://doc.omnetpp.org/omnetpp/manual/) to learn how to run simulations using `Cmdenv`.
 For any issues with installation, please first go to the `Building` and `FAQ` tabs of the Plexe website where several common installation issues are discussed.
 Also, refer to `OMNeT++ Users` group in google groups and stackoverflow for OMNeT++-related issues.

 PlatoonSAFE Simulation Parameters
 =================================

 In this section, the parameters used to simulate the fail-operational and fail-safe features in the PlatoonSAFE simulator are explained.

 Runtime Manager parameters
 --------------------------

 The parameters of Plexe simulator that specifies the PHY and MAC layer specifications, neighbouring traffic, beacon frequencies, controller parameters, and the simulated scenarios, are available in the `omnetpp.ini` file.
 Please refer to the Plexe documentation for the details of these parameters.
-The `RMModule.ini` file that specifies the Runtime Manager parameters inherits the parameters of `omnetpp.ini` file, Listing [\[rmModule\]](#rmModule){reference-type="ref" reference="rmModule"}.
+The `RMModule.ini` file that specifies the Runtime Manager parameters inherits the parameters of `omnetpp.ini` file, Listing X.

 https://github.com/shahriarHasan09/PlatoonSAFE/blob/91788a2d884f27088104feb1d094843b7fd0f70c/examples/human/RTMModule.ini#L1-L43